zabbix/zabbix/templates/module/smart_agent2_active/README.md

 The template for monitoring S.M.A.R.T. attributes of physical disk that works without any external scripts.
 It collects metrics by Zabbix agent 2 version 5.0 and later with Smartmontools version 7.1 and later.
 Disk discovery LLD rule finds all HDD, SSD, NVMe disks with S.M.A.R.T. enabled.
-Attribute discovery LLD rule have pre-defined Vendor Specific Attributes for each disk, and will be discovered if attribute present.
+Attribute discovery LLD rule have pre-defined Vendor Specific Attributes for each disk, and will be discovered if attribute is present.

 This template was tested on: